Alfresco/docs-alfresco/content-accelerator/latest/configure/integrations-and-addons.md

 ![Stage Collab Calls]({% link content-accelerator/images/stage_collab_calls.png %})

 ### Configuration Steps

 The stage collaboration features are configured in the ACA admin.
 Under the Application configuration, find the Collaboration Setting section:
 ![Content Accelerator Stage Collab Stage Settings]({% link content-accelerator/images/stage-collab-2.png %}) Here you will have the option to turn on zoom or teams integrations, or both.
 This area holds the high level configurations for these integrations.

 #### Application Config

 1. Set the collaboration url.
 These collaboration features require the AEV socket server to be installed.
 If you installed the defaults according to the installation guide then the socket server will be running on port 3000.
-Update the url to have the correct host and port. (ex: `http://localhost:3000`)
+Update the url to have the correct host and port (ex: `http://localhost:3000`).

 2. Enable Zoom integration if desired by toggling the switch to on

    * Once toggled on you will be prompted for a Client Id and authentication endpoint
    * For the client Id, if you already have a zoom account setup with your application registered then go ahead and add the clientId and auth url from that account.
 If you need to set it up still, see the **Zoom Setup via Zoom MarketPlace** section below.

 3. Enable Teams integration if desired by toggling the switch to on